AltSysrq/avalanche/SPEC.md

   logical line 3 \ ; comment
   still logical line 3
   logical line 4 \ logical line 5
+  logical lnie 6
+  \ still logical line 6
+  \ ; Doesn't escape the NL following it because it is only preceded by
+    ; Whitespac
+  logical line 7
+  \*foo ; logical line 8, since the \ is not followed by Whitespace
 ```

 Any contiguous sequence of Word characters is a Bareword Token.
 Certain